tariq7299/final-project-cs50/frontend/public/to-do.md

 - Consider adding a column called "Currency" "UsersDebts and UsersCredits" to enable users to store value of money indifferent currencires
 - Consider removing "wallet_id" from UsersWallets as serves the purpose as "user_id"
 - Change the UserSpendinds to UsersExpenses, annd also each coulmn with 'spending' title to 'expense' ..etc
+- Create a notes column for User Expenses, and connect it to frontend
+- Add Email column to USers db model

 ## run.py
 - How to find a way to the server url dynamic in the frontend ??, like every time I want to make a axios request I won't have to type the exactly localhost...:5000, because sometimes the port number changes !